Philip the Apostle

 Philip the Apostle (Φίλιππος; Aramaic: ܦܝܠܝܦܘܣ; ⲫⲓⲗⲓⲡⲡⲟⲥ, Philippos) was one of the Twelve Apostles of Jesus according to the New Testament.
-Later Christian traditions describe Philip as the apostle who preached in Greece, Syria, and Phrygia.
+Later Christian traditions describe Philip as the apostle who preached in Carthage, Greece, Syria, and Asia-Minor.

-In the Roman Rite, the feast day of Philip, along with that of James the Less, was traditionally observed on 1 May, the anniversary of the dedication of the church dedicated to them in Rome (now called the Church of the Twelve Apostles).
+In the Roman Rite, the feast day of Philip, along with that of James the Less, is traditionally observed on 1 May, the anniversary of the dedication of the church dedicated to them in Rome (now called the Church of the Twelve Apostles).
+In the short-lived calendar reform of 1960, it was transferred to 11 May, but since 1969 it has been assigned to 3 May.
 The Eastern Orthodox Church celebrates Philip's feast day on 14 November.

-One of the Gnostic codices discovered in the Nag Hammadi library in 1945 bears Philip's name in its title, on the bottom line.
+Life

 New Testament

-The Synoptic Gospels list Philip as one of the apostles.
+All three synoptic Gospels and the Book of Acts list Philip as one of the apostles; he is always listed on the fifth place.
 The Gospel of John recounts Philip's calling as a disciple of Jesus.
 Philip is described as a disciple from the city of Bethsaida, and the evangelist connects him with Andrew and Peter, who were from the same town.
-He also was among those surrounding John the Baptist when the latter first pointed out Jesus as the Lamb of God.
+However, the Gospel of John states that Jesus found and called Philip directly, without mentioning any prior discipleship under John the Baptist (John 1:43).
 It was Philip who first introduced Nathanael (sometimes identified with Bartholomew) to Jesus.
 According to Butler, Philip was among those attending the wedding at Cana.

 Of the four Gospels, Philip figures most prominently in the Gospel of John.
 Jesus tests Philip (John 6:6) when he asks him how to feed the 5,000 people.
 Later he appears as a link to the Greek community.
 Philip bore a Greek name, could likely speak Greek, and may have been known to the Greek pilgrims in Jerusalem.
 He advises Andrew that certain Greeks wish to meet Jesus, and together they inform Jesus of this (John 12:21).
 During the Last Supper, when Philip asked Jesus to show them the Father, he provides Jesus the opportunity to teach his disciples about the unity of the Father and the Son.

+Early traditions

+Eusebius, in his history of the Early Church, cites several authorities about Philip's later life.
+He cites Clement of Alexandria as stating that Philip, like Peter the Apostle, had married, had children, and gave his daughters in marriage.
+Eusebius also cites Polycrates who confirms Philip had married, had three daughters, was buried at Hieropolis along with two of his daughters while the third was buried at Ephesus.